Federal Union

 In 1956 it argued for British participation in the European Economic Community.
 It continues to exist today, arguing for federalism for the whole of Europe and the world.

 The organisation argues that federalism is the division of political power between levels of government to achieve the best combination of democracy and effectiveness, and does not necessarily involve the bureaucratic centralisation of common assumption.

 The Federal Union believes that democracy and the rule of law should apply between states as well as within them.
-It is also the British section of the Union of European Federalists and of the World Federalist Movement.
+It is also the British section of the Union of European Federalists and of the World Federalist Movement/Institute for Global Policy.